 So…

-Over the years, due to the popularity of this breed, it has not always been breed as responsibly as it should have which is why, the today, the Cocker Spaniel breed as a whole is not one of the “healthiest” breeds out there.
+If you spend a ton of time outside the home or frequently travel, forcing you to board your animals, getting a Cocker Spaniel might not be the right choice.
+Additionally, over the years, due to the popularity of this breed, it has not always been as responsible as it should have been, which is why, today, the Cocker Spaniel breed is not one of the “healthiest” breeds out there.
 Common issues you might encounter can include:

-The list of what may go wrong with a Cocker Spaniel puppy is so long that we can’t go into each medical condition here.
-This is why it is best just to be safe and ask the breeder for any certification he/she has on the health of the breed.
-A respected breeder will already have this information ready for you and should be able to introduce your puppies parents to you so that you can see for yourself that they themselves are healthy.
+What may go wrong with a Cocker Spaniel puppy is so long that we can’t go into each medical condition here.
+This is why it is best to be safe and ask the breeder for any certification they have on the breed’s health.
+A respected breeder will already have this information ready for you and should be able to introduce your puppy’s parents to you so that you can see they are healthy.

 Now the last thing…